cynic-net/dent/dent/README.md

 * `-q, --quiet`: Do not print informational lines indicating what Docker image and container actions (remove/build/create) are being taken and use `docker build --quiet` when building an image.
+* `-n, --dry-run`: For commands that would change or execute Docker images or containers (including `rmi`, `build`, `run` and `exec`), just print the command to stderr.
+(Unless you use `-q`, the usual user-oriented messages about actions to be taken will still appear on stdout.)
+Build configuration is still created, so `--keep-tmpdir` still works.
+As well as testing, this can also be useful to customize image and container creation by printing the command that would be executed and then executing it by hand with different options.

 The following options control which image is used and building of the
 image: